Henry T. Titus: Titusville

 He moved to New York with his family in 1865, but returned to Florida in November 1867, settling at Sand Point which at that time had a population of 250.
 Titus built a sawmill, general store and hotel at that location.
 Titus was appointed postmaster, and soon thereafter renamed the settlement "Titusville."
 The name of Titusville was determined by a dominoes game with Captain Clark Rice on October 16, 1873.
 He lobbied tirelessly to have Titusville named as county seat.
-His efforts were realized on October 7, 1879 when a vote was taken and the result supported relocation of the county seat to Titusville.
+His efforts were realized on October 7, 1879, when a vote was taken and the result supported relocation of the county seat to Titusville.

 Later years and legacy

 He was also the Justice of the Peace, a notary public for Volusia County, and a marine insurance underwriter's agent.
 Rheumatic gout kept him confined to a wheelchair during the last years of his life.
-Henry Theodore Titus died August 7, 1881 in his namesake town of Titusville.
+Henry Theodore Titus died August 7, 1881, in his namesake town of Titusville.

-His son, Theodore Titus (Sr.) who became a distinguished south Georgia jurist, died July 4, 1959 at age 87 in Thomasville, Georgia.
+His son Theodore Titus (Sr.) became a distinguished south Georgia jurist.
 Great-grandson Theodore Titus, III served five terms as a member of the Georgia House of Representatives.